 There’s lots of terminology in digital audio that we’ve heard before, but aren’t quite sure what it is or how it works.
 If dither, or “dithering,” is one of those terms for you, you’re not the only one!
 Dither is routinely used in digital audio processing, as well as video data processing, and is frequently one of the final steps in mastering audio for CD.
 So then, what is dithering?

 Dither refers to low-level noise intentionally applied to randomize quantization error.
 The concept doesn’t just apply to audio, though.
-For instance, with images processed by a computer, dither is used to prevent what’s known as “color banding.”
-Color banding occurs when there are issues with computer graphics, with dither being applied to combat this effect.
+For instance, with computer-processed images, dither prevents “color banding.”
+Color banding occurs when there are issues with computer graphics; and dither combats this effect.

-In audio, dither is applied when converting high-resolution files to a lower resolution.
+In audio, dither applies when converting high-resolution files to a lower resolution.
 When reducing bit-resolution, quantization errors are unavoidable and can sound unpleasant (harshness, artifacts, etc.).
 Dither is a way of preventing these errors.
+Part of understanding dithering is also understanding other parts of digital resolution.

 Bit depth is a digital value determining the overall dynamic range available in a digital audio system.
 Each bit corresponds to 6 dB of dynamic range.